Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 <figure>
 	<iframe width="100%" height="520" frameborder="0" src="https://dqlepizcode4sa.carto.com/viz/409610be-acb6-11e6-a79d-0ecd1babdde5/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
-	<figcaption><strong>A FAIL IN THE SYSTEM</strong>: During the last 17 years only 274 deaths have been reported as silicosis.
-This maps shows some of the districts where the deaths have been reported <strong>VISUALISATION: DANIELA Q LEPIZ</strong></figcaption>
+	<figcaption>A FAIL IN THE SYSTEM: During the last 17 years only 274 deaths have been reported as silicosis.
+This maps shows some of the districts where the deaths have been reported.
+Credit: Daniela Q Lepiz</figcaption>
 </figure>

 These numbers are at odds with research done by the National Health Laboratory System (NHLS), which states that, in 2013 alone, the overall rate of silicosis contracted by gold miners was at 23%, with a much higher figure for black miners, at 37%.